hanzec/hzcc/README.md

 - **mycc_test**: testing target for **mycc** target.
 - **documentation**: documentation target which will compile the documentation from latex to PDF

+### Special Notes for building in Pyrite

+**Pyrite's user home folder's IO is really slow**.
+I suggest you can create a folder under `/tmp` which have 700 permission and use it as the build root.
+This will significantly improve the build speed (almost 10x).

 ### Release build

 In release build, we will use `-O3` optimization level.